Finding Peace When Life Feels Full: A Gentle Start to December

 When You Need a Little More Support

-If you want a simple way to find calm during the holidays, I created The Three-Minute Stress Reset to help guide you when the day feels overwhelming or when your mind begins to race, I created a simple resource to support you.
+If you want a simple way to find calm during the holidays, I created The Three-Minute Stress Reset to help guide you when the day feels overwhelming or when your mind begins to race.

 The Three-Minute Stress Reset is a gentle practice that helps you slow down, breathe deeply, and reconnect with both your calm and God’s presence.
 It is quick.
 It is grounding.
 It is something you can use at your desk, in your car, or before you walk into a meeting.